vacp2p/rfc/content/docs/rfcs/17/README.md

 **Merkle Root Validation**
 The routing peers MUST check whether the provided merkle root in the RateLimitProof is valid.
-It can do so by maintaining a local set of valid merkle roots, which consist of `AcceptableRootWindowSize` past roots.
+It can do so by maintaining a local set of valid merkle roots, which consist of `acceptable_root_window_size` past roots.
 This allows peers which are not well connected to the network to be able to send messages, accounting for propagation delay.
+This propagation delay is related to the nature of asynchronous network conditions, which means that peers see membership changes asynchronously, and therefore may have differing local merkle trees.
-`AcceptableRootWindowSize` is a system parameter for which we provide some recommendations in section [Recommended System Parameters](#recommended-system-parameters)
+`acceptable_root_window_size` is a system parameter for which we provide some recommendations in section [Recommended System Parameters](#recommended-system-parameters)

 **Proof Verification**
 The routing peers MUST check whether the zero-knowledge proof `proof` is valid.